Centralized Planning, Operation and Management of Passive Inside and Outside Plant Infrastructure

 - Supports all types of infrastructure:

-- cable (fiber, copper, coax), including patch cables, patch panels, and splice closures
+- cable (fiber, copper, coax), including patch cables, patch panels, splice closures and splice cassettes

-- passive outside plant, including conduits, ducts, micro-duct bundles, trenches, and manholes
+- passive outside plant, including ducts, micro-ducts, trenches, and manholes

 - Supports planning and auto-routing of physical interconnections (signal routes) including patches and splices required to realize the connection